You’ve put in the time, and you’ve done the work. Are you ready for that job promotion? Jennifer Bridges, PMP, shows you what to do to earn it.

 - Consistency: It might be normal to have good days and bad, but if you can maintain consistent work habits and behaviors, and consistency with the products you’re producing, then you become an office anchor.
 You’ll be the rock that supports the team during good times and bad, and will be rewarded for it.
 (Read our 10 consistency quotes to help you keep going.)

 - Open to Change: Change is inevitable, of course, but that doesn’t mean we always embrace it.
-Change is can be scary because it’s unknown.
-But when change occurs on the job, and it will, if you’re open to that change and face it without judgement, then if you do have a criticism it will be heard.
+Change can be scary because it’s unknown.
+But when change occurs on the job, if you’re open to that change and face it without judgement, then if you do have a criticism it will be heard.

 - Mentor Others: You can help yourself by helping others.
 It sounds counterintuitive, but by mentoring or assisting others to help them succeed you’re looking at the bigger picture.
 It’s not all about you, but the collaborative effort.
 You do work for a larger organization, not for just yourself.
 And the more people you help, the more likely they will help you.
 (Try these 30 team-building activities.)